Long-tail guide

 CNFans bags spreadsheet: a cleaner route for bag-focused browsing

-When the search already includes bags, the visitor usually does not need a broad overview first.
-A sharper bag-specific route is normally the better answer.
+When the visit already starts with bags, the visitor usually does not need a broad overview first.
+A sharper bag-specific route is normally the better answer because the product family has already been chosen.

 Why bag searches benefit from a direct category route